fcorbelli/zpaqfranz/README.md

 OpenBSD 6.6 clang++ 8.0.1
 OpenBSD 7.1 clang++ 13.0.0
 clang++ -Dunix -O3 zpaqfranz.cpp -o zpaqfranz -pthread -static

-Arch Linux
-I strongly advise against using zpaqfranz on this Linux distro(s).
-There is a bizarre policy on compiling executables.
-Obviously no one forbids it (runs fine), but just don't ask for help.

 Debian Linux (10/11) gcc 8.3.0
 ubuntu 21.04 desktop-amd64 gcc  10.3.0